-Traditional publishing is certainly still worth considering for authors that want the cachet and reputation boost of getting published the old-fashioned way.
-If that is your goal, could be worth considering a traditional book publishing company.
-But it’s also best suited for authors not too invested in having the final say on their book’s cover, title, or marketing campaign, and who would be satisfied with a small percentage of the overall earnings, instead of the bulk of your book’s profits over the long run.
+Traditional publishing is certainly still worth considering for authors that want the cachet and reputation boost of getting published the traditional way.
+If that is your goal, it could be worth considering a traditional book publishing company.
+If going that route, authors should not get too invested in having the final say on their book’s cover, title, or marketing campaign, and be satisfied with a small percentage of the overall earnings, instead of the bulk of their book’s profits over the long run.

-As far your chances of a traditional publishing deal, authors with an established platform—an audience already that might already be interested reading their book, will have the best chance of earning a traditional publishing deal.
+As for your chances of a traditional publishing deal, authors with an established platform — an audience already that might already be interested reading their book, will have the best chance of earning a traditional publishing deal.
 In specific terms, publishers often look for authors that have a viable path to selling 25,000 books in the first month of sales.
-Perhaps you have an established following as a public speaker, or on social media, or an email list.
+Perhaps you have an established following as a public speaker, on social media, or an email list.
 Otherwise, they may not even consider a publishing deal.

 On the opposite end of the spectrum, platforms like Amazon allow you to publish a book entirely on your own.
 These digital platforms were the first to undercut the dominance of traditional book publishing companies, but it’s a bare bones process with no support and no quality control.